mrc-ide/covid-sim/README.md

 The directory [data](./data) contains sample data.

-The Python script [run_sample.py](./data/run_sample.py) demonstrates how to invoke SpatialSim to use this data.
+The Python script [run_sample.py](./data/run_sample.py) demonstrates how to invoke CovidSim to use this data.
 See the [sample README](./data/README.md) for details on how to run the samples.

 ## Documentation